Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/therapist.md

 ## Limitations

-* Currently, the system uses a global threshold for anomaly detection (e.g., 30% for all patients).
+* Currently, the system uses a global threshold for anomaly detection (20% for all patients)
-* Notifications are delivered via system console only (no email or dashboard yet).
+* Notifications are delivered via system console only (no email or dashboard yet)

 ## Future Work

-* **Per-patient threshold configuration**: Allow therapists to define custom thresholds for each patient.
+* **Per-patient threshold configuration**: Allow therapists to define custom thresholds for each patient
-* **Email Notifications**: Send automatic email alerts to therapists for detected anomalies.
+* **Email Notifications**: Send automatic email alerts to therapists for detected anomalies
-* **Web Dashboard**: Display alerts in a real-time dashboard for a better clinical overview.
+* **Web Dashboard**: Display alerts in a real-time dashboard for a better clinical overview
-* **Advanced anomaly types**: Detect prolonged inactivity, pattern shifts, and activity variability.
+* **Advanced anomaly types**: Detect prolonged inactivity, pattern shifts, and activity variability
-* **Machine Learning**: Predict potential drops in activity based on historical trends.
+* **Machine Learning**: Predict potential drops in activity based on historical trends

 # **Machine Learning**

 Prediction of short-term decline in activity

-**Objective :** predict whether a patient's activity will decline in the next 3 days.
+**Objective :** predict whether a patient's activity will decline in the next 3 days

-**Utility :** proactive prevention, alerts to therapists.
+**Utility :** proactive prevention, alerts to therapists

 **Model :** binary classification